black-ops-working-mirror/black-ops-working-mirror/README.md

 Avoid fake mirrors designed to steal credentials or inject malware.

-For official updates on mirrors, check [Black Ops Official Site](http://hfptpr46ubwvzyrsja4r5ylpigfnmvjiw3ugdgfxsar6ryhtkmjm67ad.onion).
+For official updates on mirrors, check [Black Ops Official Site](http://blackopsaax7ieeljectvi3vn3a5m2wfssylcdqaswrvlbeptwzv5oid.onion).

 Conclusion

 Working mirrors are essential for consistent access to Black Ops markets but must be used with care to maintain security.

+Update:  18 September 2025